Kurrawong/fuseki-container-image/README.md

 # returns <https://linked.data.gov.au/dataset/qld-addr/address/2fd46078-88c0-5f30-b43e-d2908d9445b6>
 ```

-### Lucene full text search
+### Lucene full-text search

 When configuring a spatial dataset, combined with a Lucene index, it's important that the `fuseki:dataset` of the `fuseki:Service` points to the dataset with type `text:TextDataset`, and not to the `geosparql:geosparqlDataset`.
-Only then can we combine a spatial index with a full text index.
+Only then can we combine a spatial index with a full-text index.
 See `testdata/config-geosparql.ttl` for an example.

 With the lucene index enabled, the following queries are supported, according to the [documentation](https://jena.apache.org/documentation/query/text-query.html):